mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 The base R `heatmap` function meets many needs while the ggplot2 equivalent (`geom_tile`) can be confusing so we will recommend that you not use ggplot2 for heatmaps.

 Let's go back to `msleep` dataset to visualize trends between the different measurements taken on each mammal.
-We will first create a simplified dataset from `msleep` where we take the log value of both `brainwt` and `bodywt`.
+We will first create a simplified dataset from `msleep` where we take the log value of both `brainwt` and `bodywt` (worksheet task 3.4.5A).

 ```r